antoinehonore/makegrid/README.md

 }
 ```

-2. For a dry-run of the grid:
+2. For a dry-run of the grid, use the `-n` option :

 ```bash
 $ make indir=example script=main.py -n